Perturbative Variational Quantum Eigensolver via Reduced Density Matrices: Experimental Details

-\subsection{1.
-Device information}
+\subsection{Device Information}

-The experiment was conducted on the Baihua chip, part of the 500-qubit cluster on the Quafu quantum cloud platform.
+The experiment was conducted on the Baihua chip, part of the Quafu quantum cloud platform.
 Baihua is a superconducting quantum processor with 156 quantum qubits and 172 tunable couplers.
-Each qubit is connected to 2 or 3 adjacent couplers, except for those at the edge of the lattice.
-We use 4 qubits in them: Q57, Q58, Q59, Q60.
-The basic parameters and gate fidelity of these four qubits are shown in Table 1.
+Four qubits, including Q57, Q58, Q59, and Q60, were utilized to perform quantum simulations.
+The basic parameters and gate fidelity of these four qubits are shown in Table~\ref{table1}.

+The compilation of the quantum circuit in this experiment adopted U3 gate decomposition as the standard method for single-qubit gate synthesis.
+During compilation, adjacent single-qubit gates were merged into a single equivalent unitary operation to reduce circuit depth.
+The native two-qubit gate on the Baihua chip is the controlled-Z (CZ) gate, which serves as the fundamental entangling operation on this superconducting hardware.